Susan Kidwell William Rainey Harper Professor

 Conservation Paleobiology -- teaching materials

 1. Students reconstruct the pre-Colonial to present-day history of a major US estuary using published data from sedimentary cores, learn to evaluate multiple working hypotheses of natural and human drivers; I developed this for students in a non-majors course on earth history, used at end of course when focusing on human evolution and the 'Anthropocene'

-Environmental History of the Chesapeake Bay: Using Sedimentary Cores to Test for Stages and Drivers of Ecosystem Decline (2008 version). [pdf 2] NB most of the web-sites listed in last Synthesis section have been taken down.
+Environmental History of the Chesapeake Bay: Using Sedimentary Cores to Test for Stages and Drivers of Ecosystem Decline (2008 version). [pdf 2] NB most of the web-sites listed in last Synthesis section were taken down by agencies in 2018.

-2. Students develop *hypotheses of stress on downstream water bodies based on their reconstruction of the cultural and economic history of their hometown watershed, using diverse web sources; learn about challenges of acquiring quantitative data even for economic measures in the very recent past, of comparing diverse kinds and qualities of data, and of modeling expected net effects.
+2. Students develop *hypotheses of stress on downstream water bodies based on their reconstruction of the cultural and economic history of their hometown watershed, using diverse web sources [starts with EPA's Surf Your Watershed, taken down 2018; will need revision to accomodate EPA's new version in 2021, Know Your Watershed]; learn about challenges of acquiring quantitative data even for economic measures in the very recent past, of comparing diverse kinds and qualities of data, and of modeling expected net effects.
 Serves as 2-week capstone individual project for lab portion of a non-majors course in earth history at UChicago, could work for students at several different levels (trialed in 2014 & 2015).

 Human Stressors on Watersheds: A Scavenger Hunt [pdf Intro-Background -- too large, email me] [pdf Instructions & Questions form -- email me] [Teachers Guide pdf -- email me] [So California Resources for Teachers -- email me] [pdf worked example Net Stress NY]